heptarch/heptarch.github.io/drafts/cone.md

 *Comment.*

 <span style="padding-left: 40px; display:block">
-The monk plants a flag on a dungheap and cannot help but praise it.
+The monk plants a flag on a dungheap and cannot help but praise it; for the Way cannot be pointed at, while the cone is by its nature pointed.
 </span>

 *Verse.*